Ancient laws about bridges and bales of straw will be enforced for the next few months as repair works are carried out on Wandsworth Bridge.

 Whatever the origins of the law, it’s still in effect, and next week will be enforced.

-Starting next Monday (21st Dec), contractors working on behalf of Wandsworth Borough Council will start erecting scaffolding in the main middle span of Wandsworth Bridge.
+Starting next Monday (21st Dec), contractors working on behalf of Wandsworth council will start erecting scaffolding in the main middle span of Wandsworth Bridge.
 The scaffolding will be completed by the end of January, and remain in place until around October 2021.

 As the clearance for boats will be reduced slightly, the famous bale of straw is needed.